cogniteam/cognitao_ros2/README.md

 C++11 support, ROS.

 ## RosDataSource
-For the worldM<odel ROS interface- use the RosDataSource when initializing the World Model.
+For the worldModel ROS interface- use the RosDataSource when initializing the World Model.
 ```
 WM::init(new RosDataSource(argc, argv));
 ```